 (announced Aug.
 4, 1998) – Sage Enterprises, running PlanetAll.com, from Cambridge, Mass., offered a Web-based address book, calendar, and reminder service.
-According to a June, 2000 CNet article, Amazon to shut PlanetAll, absorb features, a number of features from PlanetAll were to be integrated into Amazon’s “Friends and Favorites” section.
+According to a June 2000 CNet article, Amazon to shut PlanetAll, absorb features, many features from PlanetAll were to be integrated into Amazon’s “Friends and Favorites” section.
 If you have an Amazon account, you’ll see some of these on your profile page, such as a reminder service.

 Crossing Paths Notification Service